 (Receiver は) + (Giver に・から) + (object given を) + もらう

-Here's how to say, “Mr. Tanaka received a book from me.”
+Here's how to say, “Mr. Tanaka received a book from Mr. Suzuki.”

 Final Review

-- When the topic subject is the receiver, you must use もらう.
+- When the receiver is the subject, always use もらう.

 I gave Mr. Tanaka a book.